 Whether you’re visiting the famous coastal capital of Athens where ancient wonders sit side by side with state-of-the-art marinas, or the myriad of beautiful islands that are a haven for tourists, Greece offers a wealth of opportunity for memorable yacht charters.
 If you’re based on the mainland, convenient day sails can be made to several of these islands, giving you the chance to experience the country in all its glory.

 A few years ago the influential Conde Naste Traveller magazine described Sailo as “the Airbnb of boats and yachts”, and a peruse of their website soon tells you why.
-Sailo are an international boat rental and yacht charter company that allows boat owners and renters to find charter companies and their vessels.
+Sailo are an international bareboat yacht rental and crewed yacht charter company that allows boat owners and renters to find charter companies and their vessels.
 Visitors can pick from thousands of uncrewed and crewed yachts based on date, location, price, size, and user reviews, and you can also create bespoke searches based on your specific trip preferences.
-When we looked for bareboat and other yacht charters in Greece, we found 300 vessels in total, all available bareboat.
+When we looked for bareboat and other yacht charters in Greece, we found hundreds of vessels, all available bareboat.
 If you’re looking specifically for a catamaran, then Sailo also impress with 161 available in total.